Kentucky, Tennessee leaders call for tighter gun control after mass shootings | Law-Order

 Any person 21 or older who is eligible to lawfully possess a firearm can carry a concealed deadly weapon, according to Kentucky State Police.
 Mass shootings have become commonplace in the U.S. There have been 146 so far in 2023, the most at this point in the year since 2016, according to the Gun Violence Archive.
 The nonprofit group defines a mass shooting as four or more shot or killed, not including the shooter.

 The Louisville gunman was fatally shot at the scene, police said.
 It was unclear whether he was slain by police or took his own life.
+Police said they would release body-camera footage of the incident at a 5 p.m.
+ET (2100 GMT) news conference on Tuesday.
 Police identified the shooter as Connor Sturgeon, who was employed at the Old National Bank's downtown branch at the time of the shooting, Louisville interim Police Chief Jacquelyn Gwinn-Villaroel told reporters at Tuesday's news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)